Aligning NAP and NDC for coherent Climate Adaptation Action

 The National Adaptation Plan (NAP) process is a country-driven process where national governments analyze current and future climate risks and deliberate with stakeholders how the risks can be addressed.
 The process provides a basis for countries to identify and prioritize medium-and long-term adaptation options and to implement them through respective strategies.
 Established in 2010 by the United Nations Framework Convention on Climate Change (UNFCCC) as part of the Cancún Adaptation Framework, the NAP process complements the existing short-term national adaptation programmes of action (NAPAs) by providing a systematic approach to plan for adaptation at the national level.
 The NAP process can include the formulation of a document (the NAP document), but as a process it also includes stakeholder engagement, ongoing policy coordination and capacity building.
 The NAP process is mentioned in the Paris Agreement as a means for all countries, while its initial Technical Guidelines from 2012 were designed especially for least developed countries (LDCs).
+In 2025, the updated NAP technical guidelines were published, which are aligned with latest climate science COP decisions, and the Global Goal on Adaptation.

 The term ‘national adaptation planning’ is often used synonymously to the term ‘NAP process’.

 A general overview of NAPs is provided by this FAQ section of the NAP Global Network.
+The current status of the formulation and implementation of NAPs is presented in a UNFCCC report from 2024.

 For further information on the NAP process, refer to the UNFCCCs NAP portal and the support platform NAP Central.